uaraven/otpauth-ciq/readme.md

 Devices listed in the table below were tested at least with the simulator.
 Bear in mind that Garmin simulator is not 100% accurate and therefore there might be various problems with some devices that were not detected.
 [Open an issue]((https://github.com/uaraven/otpauth-ciq/issues)) and describe the problem to get it fixed.

-Note: Device might support glances live update, but if they are not enabled in the application source code, they will not work.
-Open a ticket in the [issue tracker](https://github.com/uaraven/otpauth-ciq/issues) if you think your device support is inadequate.
+Note: Device might support glances live update, but there is no way to check this on the device.
+If I did not enable live updates in the application source code, then live update will not work and you'll get static "2FA Auth" widget in the widget carousel.
+Open a ticket in the [issue tracker](https://github.com/uaraven/otpauth-ciq/issues) if you think your device should work with live updates.

 | Device                            | Glances   |